 - A sincere personal commitment to learn as expressed through Sopówahtsiyssini, the process of inquiry (Crop Eared Wolf, 2007).

-- Aistommatoominniki – when you have made it part of your body, embodying your knowledge, coming to know your heart.
+- Aistommatoominniki – when you have made knowledge part of your body, embodying your knowledge.
 When one lives one’s knowledge, they have come to understand.
-For example, when one actually participates in a ceremony, they know what it is about (Bastien, 2004).
+For example, when one participates in a ceremony, they know what it is about (Bastien, 2004).

-- Aistommatop – transformed, when we have embodied the knowledge, we are the knowledge, the knowledge is in us (Bastien, 2004).
+- Aistommatop – transformed; when we have embodied the knowledge, we become the knowledge.

 Phrases about Knowledge

-- Kakyosin – spirit of knowledge that means ‘to observe.’
-It is the essence of knowledge and is related to Mokaksin the knowledge, intelligence and wisdom that comes from observation and connection with the universe.
-Through Kakyosin one can align themselves with the patterns of the universe (Bastien, 2004).
+- Kakyosin – the spirit of knowledge; it means ‘to observe’ and is related to Mokaksin (knowledge, intelligence, and wisdom derived from observation and connection with the universe).
+Through Kakyosin, one can align themselves with universal patterns (Bastien, 2004).

-- Kipaitapiwahsinnooni – traditional knowledge, life encompasses a lot of things.
+- Kipaitapiwahsinnooni – traditional knowledge; life encompasses many things.

 Phrases about knowing